The military and State taxes: Do military members pay state taxes?

 Example: Spouses have the same home state, with income taxed only in the home state

 Lieutenant Marie Childress and her husband, Steve, have a permanent home in Michigan.
-Lieutenant Childress gets called on PCS orders to be stationed in Sacramento, CA. Steve accompanies Marie to California.
+Lieutenant Childress is called on PCS orders to be stationed in Sacramento, CA. Steve accompanies Marie to California.
 After a couple of months in California, Steve gets a job at a local restaurant.
-For tax purposes, Steve wouldn’t have lost his official residence in Michigan because of the move to California to be with his wife, and he wouldn’t acquire official residence in California.
-The income he earns in California would be taxable only in their home state of Michigan.
+For tax purposes, Steve did not lose his official residence in Michigan because of the move to California to be with his wife, and he does not acquire official residence in California.
+The income he earns in California is taxable only in their home state of Michigan.

 Example: Spouses have different home states, with income taxed in different states

-Varying the above example, Steve resided in Ohio and moved to California to be with his wife in her duty state.
-In this case, because they did not have the same state of residence before the move, Steve will not be protected under the MSRRA and would be subject to California’s determination of his residency status.
+Varying the above example: Steve resides in Ohio and moves to California to be with his wife in her duty state.
+They did not have the same state of residence before the move.
+The MSRRA does not protect Steve.
+Steve is subject to California’s determination of his residency status.

 Example: Spouses have the same home state, with income taxed in different states

-Varying the example again, Steve and Marie both reside in Michigan, but Steve moves to California to accept a position at a company in San Diego.
-He also lives in San Diego, rather than in Sacramento with his wife.
-Because Steve is not present in California only to be with his servicemember wife, he will not be protected under the MSRRA and would be subject to California’s determination of his residency status.
+Varying the example again, Steve and Marie both reside in Michigan.
+Steve moves to California to accept a position at a company in San Diego.
+He lives in San Diego, rather than in Sacramento with his wife.
+Steve is not present in California only to be with his servicemember wife.
+The MSRRA does not protect Steve.
+He is subject to California’s determination of his residency status.

 The details are important

-When it comes to state taxation for military servicemembers and their spouses, the details make all the difference.
-Taxpayers and their advisors should look at all the facts of the situation to determine how to properly report and pay state taxes on military, non-military, and spousal income.
+When it comes to the military and state taxes, the details make all the difference.
+Look at all the facts to determine how to properly report state taxes on military, non-military, and spousal income.

 Editor’s note: This article was originally published June 21, 2016 and has been updated.